Lucid will pack up our portable studio equipment and set it up to

 choice.
 For most unamplified music in 'acoustically live' venues

-such as churches or concert halls, purist "single pair" or
+such as churches or concert halls, a stereo pair plus ambience and B-format

 environments such as stage shows at the Orpheum or Herberger, a